gireeshcse/gireeshcse.github.io/blog/containers/markdown/kubernetes_developers.md

 Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.

+Like a Deployment , a StatefulSet manages Pods that are based on an identical container spec.
+Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
+These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.

+StatefulSets are valuable for applications that require one or more of the following.

+* Stable, unique network identifiers.
+* Stable, persistent storage.
+* Ordered, graceful deployment and scaling.
+* Ordered, automated rolling updates.

 # ConfigMaps and Secrets

 # Credits